LiliaFramework/Lilia/docs/docs/libraries/lia.currency.md

 The currency library formats money amounts, spawns physical money entities, and exposes the configured currency names.
 The symbol and name values come from the configuration options defined in `gamemode/core/libraries/config.lua`.

 ---

 ### lia.currency.get

 **Purpose**

-Formats a numeric amount into a currency string using `lia.currency.symbol`, `lia.currency.singular` and `lia.currency.plural`.
+Formats a numeric amount into a currency string using `lia.currency.symbol`, `lia.currency.singular`, and `lia.currency.plural`.

 **Parameters**